Political Finance Database

 Following a review of the previous International IDEA database on political finance, an expert group provided advice on the development of a new set of questions and gave guidance on the project’s direction.
 The questions added in the 2018 update were thus meant to outline a wider integrity-enhanced approach to addressing corruption within a given country, region and continent, but have since been dismantled due to complications in data-collection.

-The database now includes in total 15 additional questions to the original 43 research questions.
+The database now includes in total of 15 additional questions to the original 43 research questions.
 This provides a more holistic overview of the role of money in politics.
 To further ensure its relevance, we sought internal and external input to the process, including from an expert-level meeting with relevant actors in the field held at International IDEA.
-This is was further supplemented with continuous internal monitoring of changes within the field.
+This was further supplemented with continuous internal monitoring of changes within the field.

 Countries included